Differentially private methods for managing model uncertainty in linear regression models: Proofs

-\begin{proof} We consider 2 separate cases: one where the true model is the null model and another one where the true model isn't the null model.
+We consider two cases: one where the true model is the null model and another one where the true model is not the null model.

-\textbf{True model is the null model:} Let $\gamma$ be a model that isn't the null model.
-Then, using the same inequalities we used to prove Proposition~\ref{prop:consDPBF}, we have
+\textbf{True model is the null model:} Let $\gamma$ be a model that is not the null model.
+Then, we have

-The integral goes to 0 by Assumption 5 and the exponential term is in $O_p(1)$ because, by Proposition~\ref{prop:noisyR2}, we know that $R^{2, \ast}_{\gamma}$ converges in probability to a constant and $n R^{2,\ast}_{\gamma}$ is in $O_p(1)$.
-Therefore, for any model $\gamma$ which isn't the null model, $B_{\gamma0} \rightarrow_P 0$.
+The integral converges to zero by Assumption 6 and the exponential term is in $O_p(1)$ because, by Proposition~\ref{prop:noisyR2}, we know that $n R^{2,\ast}_{\gamma}$ is in $O_p(1)$.
+Therefore, for any model $\gamma$ which is not the null model, $B^\ast_{\gamma0} \rightarrow_P 0$.
 A similar argument works for information criteria.
 In such case,

-\textbf{True model isn't the null model:} We study the asymptotic behavior of $B_{\gamma T}$, where $T$ is the true model and $\gamma$ is a model that isn't the true model.
-We split this case into 2 subcases: one where $\gamma$ nests the true model, and another one where $\gamma$ doesn't nest the true model.
+\textbf{True model is not the null model:} We study the asymptotic behavior of $B^\ast_{\gamma T}$, where $T$ is the true model and $\gamma$ is a model that is not the true model.
+We split this case into two subcases: one where $\gamma$ nests the true model, and another one where $\gamma$ does not nest the true model.